Restaurant in Vancouver, Canada

 Does The Acorn handle dietary restrictions?

-Yes, and better than most at this price point.
+Yes, better than most at this price point.
 The Michelin Plate-recognised kitchen builds many dishes to be vegan and gluten-free by design, not as afterthoughts.
-The tasting menu is the clearest way to see the full range, and the service team is noted for explaining ingredients and options at the table.
+The tasting menu is the clearest way to see the full range, the service team is noted for explaining ingredients and options at the table.

 Can I eat at the bar at The Acorn?